Collision Detection¶

 Collision Detection and World Item¶

-It is reasonable to associate these settings with a virtual world.
-Therefore, configure collision detection settings through a World item.
+Since it is logical to associate these settings with a specific virtual world, collision detection settings are also configured through the World Item.

 Creating a World Item¶

-This means that the PA10 model is associated with the “World” virtual world.
+This associates the PA10 model with the virtual world “World”.

 Note

-If you generate a World item when “PA10” is selected, the generated World item is allocated as a sub-item of PA10, resulting in a parent-child relationship that is inverse of the one in the above example.
-In this case, temporarily drag the World item to the empty area at the lower part of the item tree view.
-This makes the World item no longer be a sub-item of PA10.
-Then, perform the above operation.
+If you generate a World Item while “PA10” is selected, the generated World Item will be placed as a child item of PA10, reversing the parent-child relationship from the example above.
+In this case, first drag the World Item to an empty area at the bottom of the Item Tree View.
+This will remove the World Item from being a child of PA10, and then you can perform the operation described above.

 Note

-If you create a World item and load a Body model in the state in which the World item is selected, the model is loaded as a sub-item of the World item from the first.
-You can make operations more efficient in this way when creating a project with a World item installed from scratch.
+If you create a World Item and load a body model with it selected, the model will be loaded as a child item of the World Item from the beginning.
+When creating a project with a World Item from scratch, you can streamline operations by doing this.

 Associating Multiple Body Models¶

-Normally, you associate multiple Body models with a virtual world.
-In this case, there is no problem if multiple Body items are simply allocated as sub-items of the same World item.
+Typically, multiple body models are associated with one virtual world.
+In this case, simply have multiple body items as child items of the same World Item.

-Try to add the model of the floor from Sample Models , in addition to the PA10 model, which was added earlier.
-Load “misc/floor.wrl” from the share directory and associate it with the same World item.
-The item tree should be as shown in the figure below.
+Let’s add a floor model from Sample Models in addition to the PA10 model we just worked with.
+Load “misc/floor.wrl” from the share directory and associate it with the same World Item.
+The item tree should look like this:

 Collision Detection Settings¶